-For the present document, data covering the period from DJF 2007/08 to SON 2008 have been used for the verification of these parameters and only some selected results are presented in the next pages, for ECMWF 00 UTC run, only.
+For this report, data covering the 1-year period from JJA 2014 to MAM 2015 have been used for the verification of these parameters and only some selected results are presented in the next pages (see Appendix A), for ECMWF 00 UTC run only.

 In order to compute the scores, no interpolation from grid point to observation location is performed.
 The "nearest point" method is used, optimised by the "smaller" difference in altitude combined with the horizontal distance between a station and the corresponding grid point.
-The software used for verification products is called VERSUS (VERification System Unified Survey) that replaced operationally the previous package Common Verification Suite (CVS) in mid 2008.
-This new system has been developed at CNMCA and it is based on DB architecture with a GUI.
+The reference software used for verification purposes is called VERSUS (VERification System Unified Survey), i.e. the official software used within COSMO model consortium as Common Verification Suite (CVS).
+The VERSUS system has been developed at CNMCA centre (now named COMET) and it is based on DB architecture with a GUI.
 Through this tool, Conditional Verifications are also possible (cross conditions on different parameters).